 Co-Founder

+Christopher is an assistant professor and architecture program coordinator at the Marywood University School of Architecture in Scranton, Pennsylvania and was previously the 2023-2025 Robert L. Wesley Teaching Fellow at the University of Oklahoma Christopher C. Gibbs College of Architecture.
+His recent research projects explore issues related to environmental justice and toxicity in building materials, histories of the American School of Architecture, planning for rising sea levels in northern New Jersey, and the potential of play in design education.
 Christopher holds a Master of Architecture from Princeton University and a Bachelor of Environmental Design from Texas A&M University.
-He is an Assistant Professor at the Marywood University School of Architecture in Scranton, Pennsylvania and was previously the 2023-2025 Robert L. Wesley Teaching Fellow at the University of Oklahoma Christopher C. Gibbs College of Architecture.
-His recent research projects explore issues related to environmental justice and toxicity in building materials, histories of the American School of Architecture, planning for rising sea levels in northern New Jersey, and the potential of play in design education.

 Teaching Website Here